I wanted to write a post about my Great-Grandfather, Lewis Milton.

 “Going grand.
 Am not quite such a skeleton now as I was when I came on board.
 Foot still hurts like the devil.
 How does trade in Edea.
 I tell you this is better than buying K (Cashew?) nuts in that rotten hot.
 Kind regards to ?
 Wicky, Shuttleworth, Yourself & Church.
 Mac”

 Which is fascinating on several levels.
 One wonders whether Mac was recovering from illness – dysentery and fever were commonplace in Cameroon.
 Mac was clearly suffering from something as he was putting weight on again after leaving, and glad to be out of the rotten hot!
 One also wonders what he’d done to his foot.
 Mac is identified in the Royal Colonial Institute yearbook for 1912 as Duncan McCallum – also working for R. & W. King.
-I assume that he was at the end of his two year tour and was returning home.
+I assume that he was at the end of his two year tour and was returning home, or returning home because of sickness.

 On 1st June 1914, Lewis, who was still in Edea, received another postcard from Mac, this one from Belfast.